Wednesday, April 26, 2017

 “That sounds pretty bad ass.”

 “It is, but what’s worse is their temper.”

 “Are they really mean?”

 “They’re cannibals.
-They were once people that ate people and now they’ve turned into a demonic beast because of it.”
+They were once people who ate people and now they’ve turned into a demonic beast because of it.”

 “How do you kill ‘em?”

 “Bullets.
 Well-placed, high-powered shots to the head.
 Like zombies, it’s best to destroy their brain, but if someone were to place enough other effective shots on their bodies, this is said to work, too.
 I always figure that it’s best to do it in one shot rather than messing around with lots of bullets.
 Besides, I’m a good shot.”

 “It’s a .44 Magnum, so Dirty Harry would say so.”